 Recent D&O Claims Developments

-1. Securities Class Action Litigation.
-In 2023, the frequency of new federal securities class action litigation filings increased by 11%, ending a four-year decline in filings from 2019 to 2022.
-The technology and finance sectors accounted for a combined 40% of those filings.
+In 2024, the frequency of new federal securities class action litigation filings increased by about 5%, representing the second straight year of modest increases after a four-year decline in filings from 2019 to 2022.
+The technology, pharmaceutical and medical device sectors accounted for a combined 37% of those filings.
+Surprisingly, 19 COVID-related securities suits were filed in 2024, which was a 46% increase from 13 in 2023.
 Merger objection suits remain very low, continuing a trend that began in 2021 when plaintiff lawyers began filing such suits as single-plaintiff cases rather than as class actions, thereby allowing the plaintiff lawyer to settle the case for a so-called mootness fee (without the need for court approval) following modest additional disclosures by the company.

 The following summarizes some of the recent more important developments in securities class action litigation: